 Leverage is a powerful financial tool that allows traders to control a much larger position size in the market by staking a smaller margin amount.

-This means that with leverage, you can control a more significant amount of money by using little of your own money and borrowing the rest from the broker.
+This means that with leverage, you can control a more significant amount of money by using a little of your own money and borrowing the rest from the broker.

-On the other hand, Margin is a percentage of the total position size that the broker sets aside from your account balance as collateral to cover the potential loss of a leveraged position.
+On the other hand, the Margin is a percentage of the total position size that the broker sets aside from your account balance as collateral to cover the potential loss of a leveraged position.